Not Pictured: Plot

-Veronica asks Beaver how she got chlamydia—Woody had it, and Beaver transmitted it to her the night she was raped (revealing that he, not Duncan, raped her).
-Beaver is about to blow up the plane that has both Woody and Keith on it.
-Beaver pushes a button, and there is a flash in midair.
-Beaver tases Veronica, wanting her to then kill herself by jumping off the roof, then turning a gun on her before Logan appears, having read the text Veronica forwarded.
-The two steal Beaver's gun, and he ends up committing suicide instead of facing the consequences of his actions.
-Aaron and Kendall (Charisma Carpenter) are on the couch in his hotel room, and while she is in the shower, Clarence Wiedman (Christopher B. Duncan) appears and shoots him in the head, killing him.
-The scene moves to Australia, where we learn that Duncan organized the murder.
-Jackie meets Wallace and tells him that she had to go back to New York, where she is actually from, in order to care for her two-year-old son, whom she left with her mother, when she came to Neptune to reconnect with Terrence.
-Veronica learns that Keith is alive—he was not ever on the plane, but Woody was.
-Kendall receives $8 million, as Cassidy basically gave her the money as part of her plan.
+Veronica also accuses Beaver of raping her during the night she was drugged.
+Woody had been treated for chlamydia, presumably transmitting it to Beaver who, in turn, transmitted it to Veronica.
+Beaver proceeds to blow up the plane that he tells Veronica is transporting both Woody and Keith.
+Beaver then tases Veronica, urging her to kill herself by jumping off the roof.
+Logan appears, having read the text Veronica forwarded, and Beaver starts shooting.
+Veronica and Logan are able to take Beaver's gun, Logan convinces Veronica not to kill Beaver, but Beaver commits suicide by jumping off the building instead of facing the consequences of his actions.

+Aaron and Kendall (Charisma Carpenter) have sex in his hotel room, and while she is in the shower, Clarence Wiedman (Christopher B. Duncan) appears and shoots him in the head, killing him.
+It's revealed that Duncan organized the murder, and that he's hiding in Australia with his daughter.
+Jackie meets Wallace and explains to him that she had to go back to New York and waitressing, in order to care for her two-year-old son, whom she left with her mother, when she came to Neptune to reconnect with her father.
+Veronica is relieved to learn that Keith is alive, having never gotten on the plane.
+Kendall receives $8 million from Beaver's business.
 Veronica and Logan (Jason Dohring) rekindle their relationship.
-Kendall makes Keith a business proposal, and as a result, he misses their plane flight to New York.
+Kendall makes Keith a business proposal, and as a result, he misses their flight to New York.